 There are numerous reasons these conflicts occur.
 The top two are the "fairness" of the time requirements and money or the draining of money, which will no longer be in the estate for inheritance.

 When one family member is the primary caregiver and manager of care for Mom or Dad, a sense of resentment sets in.
-This can happen either very quickly or over a period of time, depending on the amount of help Mom or Dad requires.
+The resentment can happen either very quickly or over a period of time, depending on the amount of help Mom or Dad requires.

 You might think you and your brothers and sisters (or you and your own children) will not fight about these issues.
 However, when you consider the time requirements of being a caregiver and the money or the draining of assets and the reduction of a future inheritance, don't be fooled how this will impact them, their spouses, and the overall family relationship.